 Your 1-day Budapest itinerary has included a lot of walking.
 After traveling some of the paths taking you through the park, it’s time to rest your legs and warm your muscles in a geothermal bath.

 There are at least 80 hot springs located throughout Budapest, but the Szechenyi Thermal Baths are the largest and most popular.
-While it’s likely to be crowded with other tourists, the bathhouse includes several different pools.
+While this thermal bath is likely to be crowded with other tourists, the bathhouse includes several different pools.

 You need to pay a small fee to enter the pools, but the relief that you get is worth the price of admission.
 As a side note, you may want to bring a pair of flip-flops, as the concrete areas around the pools can get slippery.

-Hopefully, this itinerary will help you see enough, while still leaving you wanting more.
-Come back when you’ve got more time and explore even more of the city.
+Hopefully, this itinerary will help you see enough while still leaving you wanting more.
+Come back when you’ve got more time and explore even more of the city and check out some of the best day trips from Budapest.

 PRO TIP: Don’t want to waste precious time queuing up?
 Book your Széchenyi Spa Full-Day Entrance Pass online before visiting for all-day skip-the-line access to the thermal baths!